📞 Speak with someone today: 423-202-3008

 How We Treat Alcohol Use Disorder

-Our approach combines medical care, counseling, and ongoing support — all delivered in an outpatient setting so you can continue working, parenting, and living your life while you recover.
+Our approach combines FDA-approved medications with counseling and ongoing support — all in an outpatient setting so you can rebuild your life while you recover.

 1